soxueren/atsd/api/sql/examples/last-time.md

 Unlike the data table, the last insert table is updated with a delay of 15 seconds in order to minimize write load on the system by de-duplicating frequent updates that may arrive within the 15-second interval.

-As a result, values returned by the last_time function may be lagging behind by a few seconds and expressions such as `WITH time > last_time` may actually produce records.
+As a result, values returned by the `last_time` function may be lagging behind by a few seconds and expressions such as `WITH time > last_time` may actually produce records.

 ## Query

-Returns most recent 30 seconds worth of data for each series.
+Returns data for the most recent 30 second interval for each series.

 ```sql
 SELECT * FROM mpstat.cpu_busy